Lyrics

 See also

-- tongue twisters
+- Subjects: tongue twisters / silly / birds

-- songs with motions
+- Activities: motions

-- songs with chords I & V
+- Harmony: ostinati / canons / chords I & V

-- source: The International Book of Folk Songs, Norman Luboff, Win Stracke, Walton Music Corp, 1965
+- Source: The International Book of Folk Songs, Norman Luboff, Win Stracke, Walton Music Corp, 1965

 YouTube

-Orff arrangement (PDF) - MIDI file
+- MIDI file

 - Listen to the song